Learn how US Treasury bonds work, their types, benefits, risks, and how to buy them, with clear guidance and insights from Vanguard investors.

 Treasury bills, or T-bills, are issued with maturities of 52 weeks or less.
 They're issued at a discount and redeemed at face value, making them a low-risk investment option.
 The difference is calculated as the taxable interest income.

 T-bills are short-term government bonds that are typically sold in durations of 4, 8, 13, 17, 26, or 52 weeks.
 This short-term nature allows investors to quickly access their funds and reinvest in other opportunities.
-T-bills are also commonly used in portfolio diversification, as they provide stability and counterbalance more volatile assets, reducing overall risk.
+T-bills are also commonly used in portfolio diversification, as they can provide stability and counterbalance more volatile assets, reducing overall risk.

 Treasury Separate Trading of Registered Interest and Principal of Securities (STRIPS)